sfvicente/RestApiBestPractices/Docs/Security.md

 These guidelines focus on securing data as it travels between the client and server.
 <br>

-### Always use HTTPS to encrypt data in transit, protecting sensitive information from being intercepted by malicious actors
+### Always use HTTPS to encrypt data in transit and protect against interception

 // TODO: complement description